chro11os/blaze-webserver/README.md

 🤝 Contributing

-Contributions are highly welcome!
+Contributions are highly welcome.
 This project is a great place to learn about Rust and web technologies.
-Feel free to open an issue to discuss a new feature or submit a pull request.
+Please open an issue to discuss a feature or submit a pull request.

 As a fellow developer from the Philippines, I'm excited to see what we can build.
 Let's make something fast!
 📜 License